Alcohol Research Group

 Senior scientist Douglas L. Polcin and colleagues conducted a study that looked at patterns of pressure that drinkers received from family, friends, physicians and the workplace to drink less or act differently when they drank.
 Data used were collected from six different time points over a 25-year period from 1984 to 2009.
 Additional analysis also assessed if people who sought treatment were pressured to do so and the source of that pressure, with results providing insight into the complexity of helping-seeking behaviors.

 Led by Greenfield and scientist Katherine Karriker-Jaffe, data from 2000, 2005, 2010 and the latest completed NAS survey in 2015 looked at how someone’s drinking affects their spouse or partner or another family member including children.
 Augmenting the NAS, these grants also examined effects on others of heavy drinking by friends, coworkers and strangers.
 Various harms from other drinkers include difficulties with family, finances, assault and vandalism.
-Their work provided new information on 15-year trends of harms from other drinkers and association of such harms with personal characteristics, as well as how neighborhood disadvantage and gender interact with these harms.
+Their work provided new information on 15-year trends of harms from other drinkers and association of such harms with personal characteristics, as well as how neighborhood disadvantage and sex interact with these harms.

 A large sample with special questions added by these researchers to the 2015 NAS delves deeply into the extent and kinds of negative experiences stemming from a wide range of harms involving such “second-hand” drinking.